 The social emotional learning program is being introduced nationally by National University and is now in more than 20 states, including Pre-K through fifth-grade classrooms in Clark County School District

 Clark County, Nev. – The Sanford Harmony program, a research-based social emotional learning program, has reached a significant milestone with district-wide implementation taking place in PreK-5 throughout Nevada’s Clark County School District – the fifth largest school district in the country.
-Since its nationwide launch two years ago, Sanford Harmony, which is based on the vision of entrepreneur and philanthropist, T. Denny Sanford, has expanded to thousands of schools in more than 20 states.
-The effort is being led by National University, a California-based private nonprofit university with among the top ten largest schools of education in the country.
+Since its nationwide launch two years ago, Sanford Harmony has expanded to thousands of schools in more than 20 states.
+The effort is being led by National University, a California-based private nonprofit university with among the top 10 largest schools of education in the country

 Nationwide, more than 16,970 classrooms are currently in various stages of implementing Sanford Harmony, which represents more than 366,000 children in cities throughout the country from Los Angeles to New York City, and now in Clark County.

 “The Clark County School District has fully embraced the Sanford Harmony Program,” said Clark County School District Superintendent Pat Skorkowsky.
 “Through this curriculum, which is developmentally and culturally appropriate, students are afforded multiple opportunities to learn how to manage challenging situations, make responsible decisions, establish and build positive relationships, and learn how to regulate their own behaviors.
 This is a curriculum of acceptance, in which all students feel important.
 We are proud to be a part of this amazing opportunity for children, which enhances and compliments the great work all teachers in grades PreK-5 are doing in the Clark County School District.”